INDUSTRY REPORTS: CLI FUTURE OF LAW

 The credibility of this report depends on trust.

-We aim to compile and publish an industry wide CLI Future of Law Report with help from our independent research partner, Matter.
+The CLI Future of Law Report has been compiled with support from independent research partner, Matter.

-Results will be reported at an aggregate level only, and no personally identifiable information will be shared.
+Results are reported at an aggregate level only, and no personally identifiable information is shared.
 The purpose is to establish a trusted, neutral baseline that moves beyond anecdote, vendor driven narratives and fragmented snapshots.

-Participation allows the profession to speak with evidence, without compromising individual or organisational confidentiality.
+Participation has enabled the profession to speak with evidence, without compromising individual or organisational confidentiality.

-Participants who opt in will receive a free copy of the final CLI Future of Law Report.
-As a thank you, you can enter the draw to win one of three $500 Visa gift cards by submitting your details at the report’s conclusion.
+Participants who opted in will receive a copy of the final CLI Future of Law Report.

-Most importantly, your input helps build a credible baseline the profession can return to over time, grounded in what legal professionals are experiencing right now.
+Most importantly, your input has helped build a credible baseline the profession can return to over time, grounded in what legal professionals are experiencing in practice.